 Emergency & Support

-Zhaotong has several the public hospitals, like Zhaotong City People's Hospital.
-Quality of care could be different, and English-speaking staff are rare.
-For serious conditions, seeking care in larger cities like Kunming or Chengdu is an option.
+Zhaotong features various the public hospitals, like Zhaotong City People's Hospital.
+Quality of care might be different, and The english language-speaking staff are rare.
+For serious conditions, seeking care in bigger cities such as Kunming or Chengdu is an option.
 Pharmacies are available for common over-the-counter medications.

 Emergency Contacts